zoeangell/TPMonopoly/readme.txt

+﻿Project Description:
-﻿Project Description: My project is a basic two-player monopoly called Monopoly Lite.
-The game includes the normal rules of monopoly but some rules are simplified for clarity, such as the rent is a percentage of the cost to buy the property and the players can buy each other’s property at twice the price (if there isn’t a house/hotel on it), instead of the normal negotiation between players.
+A two-player monopoly game that includes the normal rules of Monopoly.
+Some rules have been simplified for clarity, such as the rent is a percentage of the cost to buy the property and the players can buy each other’s property at twice the price (if there isn’t a house/hotel on it), instead of the typical negotiation between players.
 The game ends when one player goes bankrupt.

 Software Dependencies:
 * Python v3.10 or later